• Skip to primary navigation

 Baked Portobello Mushrooms (THE Best!)

-Marinated and then baked, these portobello mushrooms are simply the best, whether as a side accompanying another entrée or as a vegetarian main dish.
+These baked portobello mushrooms are simply the best, whether as a side accompanying another entrée or as a vegetarian main dish.
+They're marinated in a balsamic vinegar and soy sauce (or tamari) mixture that is simply seasoned with ginger and garlic then baked in the same dish they marinate in!

 Ingredients